willcl-ark/lnproxy/README.md

        ├── lightning
        └── lnproxy

+Next we install poetry to the system python 3:

+    pip3 install poetry

-Now, we can set the projects up...
+Now, we are ready to set the projects up...

 ### C Lightning preparation